I was riding my Harley-Davidson Road King a few days ago when my mind suddenly thought –

 What?
 What?
 Huh?

-It happened right in front of the Daytona Speedway and got me thinking about advice I give my clients about slowing down.
+It happened right before the Daytona Speedway and was thinking about the advice I give my clients about slowing down.
 It goes like this –

 “You must slow down to get what you want.”